evert/evert.github.com/_posts/2019/2019-11-29-json-links.md

 Using something like [JSON:API][12] or [Siren][11] - although a good choice -
 is a big decision.
 Maybe even an emotional one.
 These standards are larger than their formats.
-They're fairly opiniated and imply a buy-in into these opinions and their ecosystems.
+They're fairly opinionated and imply a buy-in into these opinions and their ecosystems.

 The result is when authors of IETF RFC's or other standards bodies run into